EoghannIrving/echo_journal/README.md

 ### Enrichment and UX Enhancements

 - **Auto-generated prompt selection**
+  - Add What you watched (from Jellyfin) to the metadata
   - Uses contextual signals (Jellyfin, Immich, Last.fm, local time, weather)
   - Backend rules or scoring engine selects from `prompts.json`
   - Contextual input logged into `.meta.json` or frontmatter
+  - AI-assisted prompts (“Need inspiration?” feature).
+  - Optional "New Prompt" link to gently refresh the daily suggestion if it doesn't resonate.
+    - Subtle secondary text that fades in on hover/tap.
+    - Client-side localStorage ensures the prompt stays consistent after saving.
+  - Optional secure remote access (auth, VPN/reverse proxy).

 - **Minimalist journal screen mode**
   - One visible prompt only